Art and design

 Our Art curriculum provides children with opportunities to develop their skills using a range of media and materials.
 Children learn the skills of drawing, painting, printing, collage, textiles, 3D work and digital art and are given the opportunity to explore and evaluate different creative ideas.
 This is taught through a progressive sequence of skills and knowledge that develop curiosity and engagement for all children.

 Children will be introduced to a range of work and develop knowledge of the styles and vocabulary using famous artists as a stimulus.
-The skills they acquire are also applied to their cross-curricular topics, allowing children to use their art skills to reflect on and explore topics in greater depth; for example, by sketching historical artefacts in detail.
+The skills they acquire can also applied to their cross-curricular topics, allowing children to use their art skills to reflect on and explore other learning in greater depth, for example, by sketching in other subjects.
 Pupils are given a clear perspective of what the intended outcomes are and have a means to measure their own work against this.

 In Art, children are expected to be reflective and evaluate their work, thinking about how they can make changes and keep improving.
-This should be meaningful and continuous throughout the process, with evidence of age-related verbal and written reflection.
+This should be meaningful and continuous throughout the process, including both verbal and written reflection.
 Children are encouraged to take risks and experiment and then reflect on why some ideas and techniques are successful or not for a particular project.